astrataraxia/sqlbuilder/README.md

 I experimented with various queries on the test code, so take a look.
 There may be a way to create the query you want.

+Common parameter
+- `getQuery()` : The role of transforming the builder into a string
+- `getParameters()` : List that stores parameters used in Query.

+The use of the rest of the builders is written in the examples below or in the test.

 ### DeleteBuilder

 ```java